jaypipes/os-ext-testing/README.md

 21. Click the `Save` button

-22. Click tyhe `Log` link on the left.
+22. Click the `Log` link on the left.
 The log should show the master connecting to the slave, and at the end of the log should be: "Slave successfully connected and online"